bmael/Webappli/README.md

 ----

 * See how to place markers according to the distance for the PMV.
 (Thanatos21 & Niiner)
-* Create table for statistic into our database. (niiner)
 * Retrieve the displayed time for itineraries displayed by a PMV.
 (Thanatos21)